-\paragraph{\textbf{Individual Control ($\mathcal{I}_c$)}} Each agent actively and individually decides whether to communicate with other agents.
-The communication links between agents implicitly form a graph structure.
-Most works utilize a learnable gate mechanism to facilitate the decision of communication.
-IC3Net \cite{Singh2019IC3Net} and ATOC \cite{Jiang2018ATOC} introduces a gate mechanism for agents to decide whether to broadcast their messages in a deterministical way and a probabilistic way, respectively.
-I2C \cite{Ding2020I2C} learns to bilaterally decide whether to communicate with each of the other agents, by evaluating the effect of other agents on an agent's own strategy.
-ETCNet \cite{Hu2020ETCNet} also uses a gate unit while limiting the total probability of sending message behaviours.
-If a proxy is presented, e.g., a message coordinator, Gated-ACML \cite{Mao2020GatedACML} learns a gate mechanism for each agent to decide whether to communicate with the proxy, instead of directly communicating with other agents.
-Different from using a gate function, LSC \cite{Sheng2020LSC} allows each group of agents (in a certain range) to compare their weights to be a leader agent, and then enable communication from each group to their leaders, and from leader to leader \footnote{The leader agent is not viewed as a proxy as it still acts in the environment.}.
+\paragraph{\textbf{Individual Control}} In this category, each agent actively and individually determines whether to communicate with other agents, implicitly forming a graph structure.
+A common method employed in Comm-MADRL studies within this category is a learnable gate mechanism, which aids agents in making the decision to communicate.
+For instance, IC3Net \cite{Singh2019IC3Net} and ATOC \cite{Jiang2018ATOC} use a gate mechanism that enables agents to decide whether to broadcast their messages, in a deterministic and probabilistic manner, respectively.
+ETCNet \cite{Hu2020ETCNet} also implements a gate unit but limits the overall probability of message-sending behaviors.
+If a proxy, such as a message coordinator, is present, Gated-ACML \cite{Mao2020GatedACML} introduces a learning mechanism for each agent to decide whether to communicate with the proxy, as opposed to direct communication with other agents.
+Diverging from the gate function approach, I2C \cite{Ding2020I2C} allows each agent to unilaterally decide on communication with other agents, based on evaluating the impact of those agents on its own policy.
+LSC \cite{Sheng2020LSC} allows each group of agents, defined by a specific radius, to compare their weights in order to elect a leader.
+This system then facilitates communication from each group to their respective leaders and from leader to leader.
+Notably, the leader agent in this model is not considered a proxy, as it still directly interacts with the environment.

-\paragraph{\textbf{Global Control}} A globally shared communication policy can be learned to endow more precise control of communication links between agents.
-SchedNet \cite{Kim2019SchedNet} learns a global scheduler which only allows a certain number of agents to broadcast their messages to reduce communication.
-FlowComm \cite{Du2021FlowComm} learn a directed graph among agents, and therefore agents can communicate with each other unilaterally or bilaterally.
-Similarly, GA-Comm \cite{Liu2020G2ANet} and MAGIC \cite{Niu2021MAGIC} learn an undirected graph and a directed graph respectively.
-However, they introduce extra message coordinator to coordinate and transform messages from agents.
+\paragraph{\textbf{Global Control}} In this category, a globally shared communication policy is learned, providing more complete control over the communication links between agents.
+SchedNet \cite{Kim2019SchedNet} employs a global scheduler that limits the number of agents allowed to broadcast their messages, thereby reducing overall communication.
+FlowComm \cite{Du2021FlowComm} learns a directed graph among agents, enabling unilateral or bilateral communication between them.
+Similarly, GA-Comm \cite{Liu2020G2ANet} and MAGIC \cite{Niu2021MAGIC} develop an undirected and a directed graph for communication, respectively.
+These Comm-MADRL systems incorporate an additional message coordinator to coordinate and transform messages sent by the agents.